dell/csm-docs/content/docs/resiliency/release/_index.md

 ### New Features/Changes

-- Support for CSI Driver for PowerScale.
-- Support for node taint when driver pod is unhealthy
+- Support for node taint when driver pod is unhealthy.
 - Resiliency protection on driver node pods, see [CSI node failure protection](https://github.com/dell/csm/issues/145).
 - Resiliency support for CSI Driver for PowerScale, see [CSI Driver for PowerScale](https://github.com/dell/csm/issues/262).